If you’re reading this article, there’s a good chance you’re either experiencing or have experienced the following scenario:

 Now, what happens when you do things correctly, you’re wondering?
 When you use a moderately aggressive but not reckless calorie deficit, eat around 1 gram of protein per pound of body weight per day, and do a few hours of heavy resistance training every week?

 Thus, metabolic “damage” is a misnomer.
-The more accurate term is metabolic adaptation, which can work for or against you, depending on your goals and actions.
+The more accurate term is metabolic adaptation, which can work for or against you, depending on your goals, actions, and circumstances.

 No, not in the strict sense of how most people understand the term.